javenschuetz/nathans-mean-bootstrapper/README.md

 	- `sudo snap install robo3t-snap`
 	- create a connection called 'my-computer' with address `localhost:27017`.
 	  This is for connecting to the db on your own machine.
-	- create a connection called 'backbone-server' with address `localhost:37017` This is for connecting to the database on the server.
+	- create a connection called 'my-server' with address `localhost:37017` This is for connecting to the database on the server.